-In 1961, Fidel Castro and Che Guevara played several rounds of golf on the Havana Contry Club's golf course.
+In 1961, Fidel Castro and Che Guevara played several rounds of golf on the Havana Country Club's golf course.
 Prior to the Cuban Revolution, this had been a private space occupied by Havana's elite, adorned with signs that declared 'whites only'.
-The pair decided to build an art school over the carefully manicured landscape, creating a space for free education and utopian thinking.
+The pair decided to build an art school over the carefully manicured landscape.
 Their plans were only partially realised.

-The call to build an art school over the golf course remains as vital now as it was in 1961.
-After the Revolution They Built an Art School Over the Golf Course prefigures a post-Trump moment; one that involves a shift from privatisation and profiteering towards the rejuvenation of the commons, free education and critical thinking.
+After the Revolution They Built an Art School Over the Golf Course recontextualises the call to build an art school over the golf course.
+It prefigures a post-Trump moment; one that involves a shift from privatisation and profiteering towards the rejuvenation of the commons, free education and critical thinking.

 With thanks to: